-For the fiscal year ended December 31, 2019, there were no reportable events (as described in Item 304(a)(1) (v) of Regulation S-K), except that, as disclosed in Part II, Item 9A of our Annual Report, we reported material weaknesses in our internal control over financial reporting during such period.
-As disclosed in our Annual Report, in connection with our evaluation of the effectiveness of its internal control over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934) as of December 31, 2019, we concluded that our internal control over financial reporting was not effective as of December 31, 2019 because we did not have a sufficient number of resources to support the growth and complexity of our financial reporting requirements.
+For the fiscal year ended December 31, 2019, there were no reportable events (as described in Item 304(a)(1) (v) of Regulation S-K), except that, as disclosed in Part II, Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Annual Report"), we reported material weaknesses in our internal control over financial reporting during such period.
+As disclosed in the 2020 Annual Report, in connection with our evaluation of the effectiveness of its internal control over financial reporting (as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934) as of December 31, 2019, we concluded that our internal control over financial reporting was not effective as of December 31, 2019 because we did not have a sufficient number of resources to support the growth and complexity of our financial reporting requirements.
 The foregoing material weakness contributed to a material weakness in our control activities based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework.
 Specifically, the design of certain controls did not adequately provide appropriate segregation of duties and allow timely completion of financial reporting and accounting activities.
 The failure to maintain appropriate segregation of duties had a pervasive impact and as such, this deficiency resulted in a risk that could have impacted all financial statement account balances and disclosures.
 The material weaknesses did not result in any identified material misstatements to our financial statements, and there were no changes to previously released financial results.
-Our activities to remediate the material weaknesses are disclosed in our Annual Report.
-The Audit Committee has discussed the material weaknesses in our internal control over financial reporting with Deloitte & Touche, LLP, and has authorized Deloitte & Touche, LLP to respond fully to the inquiries of BDO USA, LLP concerning such material weaknesses.
+Our activities to remediate the material weaknesses are disclosed in 2020 Annual Report.
+The Audit Committee discussed the material weaknesses in our internal control over financial reporting with Deloitte & Touche, LLP, and authorized Deloitte & Touche, LLP to respond fully to the inquiries of BDO USA, LLP concerning such material weaknesses.